 A merchant cash advance is the provision of a set amount of funds, determined by your existing credit/debit card payments.

 The payments are simple, each day we collect a small % of your sales until the full amount is paid back.
 That way, we only get paid when you get paid.
-This makes a merchant cash advance a very cash flow friendly funding tool!
+This makes a merchant cash advance a very cash flow friendly cash advance funding tool!

 NOTE: The withholding % should not be confused with an interest rate.
-It is the amount of your daily sales that gets collected and put towards paying your loan.
+It is the number of your daily sales that gets collected and put towards paying your loan.
 It has nothing to do with your cost of capital.

 The way a factor rate is calculated is as a multiplier of the amount you receive.
 The Factor rate will typically fall between 1.18 – 1.48.